 Hu Yanjun waxed lyrical, but the conversation was never allowed to stray far from the topic of wigs.
 Wang Xinghai had come to Hu Yanjun’s room for a game of go or to watch football (there was a TV in Hu Yanjun’s building), and was ill-prepared for wiggish discourse.
-A full head of long hair might have disguised this cranial imbalance, but he was not overly blessed up top.
 The best he could offer was some vague agreement when prompted, and without a foil, Hu Yanjun struggled to sustain his oratory.
 However, he was in no mood to sit and play go or watch TV, so he suggested that they go to the White Flower Cinema just outside the campus gates.
 With the wig still on his head, he herded Wang Xinghai down the stairs.
 In the darkness, it (the wig) melted into the night, its edges indistinct.
 All that remained were the weight and heat that it generated on the scalp.
 Hu Yanjun’s privileged perception of the wig restored his sense of importance.
 He felt safe and confident.

 As the film started, he kept thinking about what the people in the row behind thought of him, of the two of them.
 They wouldn’t be angry because his lush hair was blocking their view of the screen.
 No, they were enjoying it and remarking upon it.
 No one would curse such a magnificent edifice, or demand that it tilt to one side.
 They wouldn’t dare.
 In the face of conspicuous excellence, it is only human nature to display a little servility.
 Placed side by side with his, a head like Wang Xinghai’s would barely rate a mention.
 Too slapdash, too second rate.
 A counterpoint, at best, to his crowning glory.